 Development on the Firebird 2 codebase began early in Firebird 1 development, with the porting of the Firebird 1 C code to C++ and the first major code-cleaning.
-Firebird 1.5 is the first release of the Firebird 2 codebase.
-It is a significant milestone for the developers and the whole Firebird project, but it is not an end in itself.
-As Firebird 1.5 goes to release, major redevelopment continues toward the next point release on the journey to Firebird 2.
+Firebird 1.5 was the first release of the Firebird 2 codebase.
+During subsequent development of Firebird 2.0 (released in November, 2006) many important bug fixes were back-ported to the v.1.5 codebase.

-Firebird 1.0.x continues in active maintenance, with important bug-fixes and enhancements being back-ported from 1.5.